deeplearning4j/deeplearning4j/deeplearningforbeginners.md

 * [A Vim Tutorial and Primer](https://danielmiessler.com/study/vim/) (Vim is an editor accessible from the command line.)
 * [Intro to Computer Science (CS50 @Harvard edX)](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x)

+If you want to jump into deep-learning from here without Java, we recommend [Theano](http://deeplearning.net/) and the various Python frameworks built atop it, including [Keras](https://github.com/fchollet/keras) and [Lasagne](https://github.com/Lasagne/Lasagne).

 ## Java

-Once you have programming basics down, tackle Java.
+Once you have programming basics down, tackle Java, the world's most widely used programming language, and the language of Hadoop.

 * [Intro to Programming in Java @Princeton](http://introcs.cs.princeton.edu/java/home/)
 * [Head First Java](http://www.amazon.com/gp/product/0596009208)